 And now, the bad: Osprey never ceases to amaze me with their insistence on using non-stretchy mesh water bottle pockets, with compression straps that go right over the pockets to make them a million times harder to use.
 I really don’t get it.
 I also find it to be something of a nuisance how the compression straps block access to the main zippered compartment, meaning it’ll be kind of a hassle getting into and out of the bag.
 The Farpoint has small external pockets, but the big ones are stuck behind the straps, in a way that annoys me a little more than some of the other packs listed here.

-Get it here.
-(You’ll notice the larger versions have a detachable backpack, but not the 40 liter version)
+(You’ll notice the larger versions have a detachable day pack, but not the 40 liter version)

 So what makes a good travel pack?

 You’ll notice that these packs generally have a number of features in common, some of which I mentioned as necessities, and some of which are easier to see once you line them all up in a row.
 These are the features of a good carry on backpack ideally suited for travel: